TheEvilNoob/mini-vr-project-submission/CS5360_Assignment1/README.md

 Important: This project uses SteamVR/OpenVR.
+You might need to download SteamVR on Steam.
+Vive Controls are not currently supported.

 We have all contributed to this code in an equitable manner and agree that, to the best of our knowledge, it accurately represents our understanding for the assignment.